 Prior Application Denials

-The SSA will often deny claims when the person reviewing your application sees that you had previously been denied benefits.
-Keep in mind, that going through the appeals process will not decrease your chances.
-Filing a new application when your first application was denied instead of filing an appeal can hurt your chances of approval.
+The SSA will often deny claims when the person reviewing your application sees that you have previously been denied benefits.
+Keep in mind that going through the appeals process will not decrease your chances, while filing a new application when your first application was denied (instead of filing an appeal) can hurt your chances of approval.